JHU-PL-Lab/www-fpse/lecture/lists.md

 let has_negs l = List.exists (fun x -> x < 0) l;;
 ```

-Similarly, `List.for_all` checks if it holds for *all* elements.
+Similarly, `List.for_all` checks if a predicate holds for *all* elements.

 #### List.map

-* `List.map` is very powerful, apply some operation we supply to every element of a list making a new list:
+* `List.map` is powerful, apply some operation we supply to every element of a list making a new list:

 ```ocaml
 # List.map (fun x -> x + 1) [1;-1;2;-2;0];;